Skip to main content

 Day 2 Operations

-Day 2 operations can be added onto existing resources using configs, components or health checks using resource selectors.
+Day 2 operations can be added onto existing resources (configs, components or health checks) using resource selectors.

-For example Restarting a Kubernetes Deployment is only applicable to config items of type: Kubernetes::Deployment
+For example scaling a Kubernetes Deployment is only applicable to config items of type: Kubernetes::Deployment

 scale-deployment.yaml